Kinky hair: Politics of kinky hair in the West

 The style of kinky hair continues to be politicized in contemporary American society.
 "These issues of style are highly charged as sensitive questions about [an individual's] very 'identity'."
 Whether an individual decides to wear their hair in its natural state or alter it, all Black hairstyles convey a message.
 In several post-colonial societies, the value system promotes 'white bias', and "ethnicities are valorized according to the tilt of whiteness—[which] functions as the ideological basis for status ascription."
 In turn, in this value system, "African elements—be they cultural or physical—are devalued as indices of low social status, while European elements are positively valorized as attributes enabling individual upward mobility".
 This value system is reinforced by the systematic racism that was, and still is, often hidden from the public eye in Western society.
 Racism 'works' by encouraging the devaluation of self-identity by the victims themselves, and that re-centering of a sense of pride is a prerequisite for a politics of resistance and reconstruction.

 In this system, "hair functions as a key 'ethnic signifier' because, compared with bodily shape or facial features, it can be changed more easily by cultural practices such as straightening."
 Racism originally "'politicized' [kinky] hair by burdening it with a range of negative social and psychological 'meanings'"—categorizing it as a problem.
 Ethnic difference that could be easily manipulated, like hair, was altered in order for ethnic minorities to assimilate into a dominant, Eurocentric society.
 Natural hairstyles, such as the Afro and dreadlocks, "counter-politicized the signifier of ethnic DE valorization, redefining Blackness as a positive attribute".
 By wearing their hair as it naturally grows, individuals with kinky hair were taking back agency in deciding the value and politics of their own hair.
 Wearing one's hair naturally also opens up a new debate: Are those who decide to still wear their hair straightened, for example, less 'Black' or 'proud' of their heritage, than those who decide to wear their hair naturally?
 This debate is an often-ongoing topic of discussion within the community.
 The issue is highly debated and disputed, creating almost a social divide within the community between those who decide to be natural and those who do not.

+In the UK, the black diaspora has also faced societal issues when it comes to white centred beauty standards.
+An example of this is institutional racism that school students have historically faced in the UK, being treated differently by their school or teaching organisations with continued instances recorded at least up until 2016.
+This became such a controversial issue that pressure from pressure groups pushed the EHRC in Britain in 2022 to adopt new legislation to formally prevent hair discrimination in schools, being promoted more fully in 2023.